metaljase/SharesGainLossTracker/README.md

 | SymbolsFullPath                      | Path and filename of the CSV file containing shares and purchase prices to be tracked.
 | ApiUrl                               | URL of 3rd party stocks API.
 Replace `<API KEY>` with your API key.
 | ApiDelayPerCallMillieseconds         | Delay between API calls to keep within rate limit.
 One API call per stock.
-| OrderByDateDescending                | `true` or `false` sets whether to sort dates in Excel file in ascending or discending order.
+| OrderByDateDescending                | `true` or `false` sets whether to sort dates in Excel file in ascending or descending order.

 Below are example CSV files that should be referenced in `appsettings.json` against `SymbolsFullPath`.
 Delimited values are: Stock symbol, Excel column name, Share purchase price.
 Note: Stock symbols can differ between Marketstack and Alpha Vantage.